fmhy/edit/docs/videopiracyguide.md

 # ► Streaming Sites

 * **Note** - Check our [site grading system](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading) to see scores for each site, and their respective pros & cons.
+Make sure you have a good [adblocker](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy) like uBlock Origin.

 ***